 Finding Rock Collecting Locations

 When there is one, there is more.
-If material has traveled downstream to that spot, that means more is likely upstream from where you are, and that path should be explored sections at a time until the source of the deposit is found.
+Material has likely traveled downstream to that spot, which means more is likely upstream from where you are, and that path should be explored in sections at a time until the source of the deposit is found.
 If you travel upstream and eventually reach a point where the desirable materials have disappeared, you’ve probably gone beyond the source and should potentially backtrack.
 If you get to an area that is very rich in the minerals you’ve been searching for, well done.
 Enjoy the fruits of your work!

 Additionally, if that type of material has traveled downstream to that spot, it’s more than likely that similar materials can be found further downstream as well.
 With a kayak, you can chase those minerals and gravel bars as far as you desire.
 If you are not able to find traces, you may like to try another spot further upstream or downstream from where you currently are.